Where we go

 Around Iona

 A cruise right round Iona, exploring the coastline intimately, passing rugged Atlantic cliffs, caves and nesting sites.
-See Columba's landing place,
+See Columba's landing place, the old deserted Marble quarry and other signs of Iona's previous inhabitant's lives.

-you will also see the wide open white sands of the island's northern beaches.
+Sometimes negotiating some narrow passages between satellite islets, you will also see the wide open white sands of the island's northern beaches.

 A little detour can take you to Reidh Eilean, a rugged basalt outcrop forming two steep sided islets out west of Iona.
+This is the nearest place you might encounter Puffins as they know this can also be a good area to fish.
+(This trip requires 'quiet' conditions on the West side of the island)

 The old marble quarry on Iona.